brocaar/chirpstack-docs/docs/concentratord/hardware-support.md

 # Hardware support

-ChirpStack Concentratord currently supports SX1301/8 and SX1302 based gateways.
+ChirpStack Concentratord currently supports SX1301/8, SX1302 / SX1303 based gateways
+and the SX1280 based 2.4 GHz reference-design gateway.
 In order to make configuration as easy as possible, it comes with the calibration values for many different gateway models embedded (based on calibration values provided by the vendors).
 Model specific features can be turned on and off using flags.